How are non-conformities identified?

 Procedure when non-conformities are not resolved

-A case is referred to the CRC and potentially to the Executive Committee, with a recommendation for formal action, only if a Signatory has failed to achieve compliance after the exhaustion of all options.
+A case is referred to the CRC and potentially to the Executive Committee, with a recommendation for formal action, only if a Signatory has failed to achieve compliance after the exhaustion of all other options.

-The following diagram depicts the process from identification of a Signatory’s non-conformity to an assertion of non-compliance under the International Standard for Code Compliance by Stakeholders (ISCCS).
+This diagram depicts the process from identification of a Signatory’s non-conformity to an assertion of non-compliance under the International Standard for Code Compliance by Stakeholders (ISCCS).

 Procedure after non-compliance is asserted

-The following diagram depicts the process following formal assertion of a Signatory’s non-compliance.
+This diagram depicts the process following formal assertion of a Signatory’s non-compliance.

-By definition, an allegation of non-compliance means that the situation has been robustly and thoroughly reviewed and that the recommendation from the CRC to the Executive Committee is based on facts, evidence and consideration of precedents:
+By definition, an allegation of non-compliance means that the situation has been robustly and thoroughly reviewed and that the recommendation from the CRC to the Executive Committee is based on facts, evidence and consideration of precedents.

 Currently, the following Code Signatories are non-compliant:

 - Democratic People’s Republic of Korea (DPRK) - DPRK Anti-Doping Committee: Non-compliance related to the implementation of the anti-doping program.
 Non-compliant as decided by WADA’s Executive Committee since 7 October 2021